 There is a growing body of research on stigmas that might be hidden, which necessitates the integration of relevant findings into a coherent paradigm.

-Pachankis (2007) proposes a cognitive-affective-behavioral process paradigm to better understand the psychological signs of stigma concealing.
-This model offers potential intervention points as well as areas for further study into the efficacy of the proposed paradigm.
-In this conversation, the topic of transparency plays an important part.
+Pachankis (2007) proposes a cognitive-affective-behavioral process paradigm to understand better the psychological signs of stigma concealing.
+This model offers potential intervention points and areas for further study into the efficacy of the proposed paradigm.
+In this conversation, transparency plays an important part.

 Pachankis gives the example of someone who is HIV-positive but hasn’t told anyone about it and their romantic relationships.
 Disclosing one’s HIV status gives them a lot of worries and might make them look uncomfortable in social situations.
-Despite the fact that such a high level of monitoring is not important to their interests, the prospect of revelation creates enormous psychological anxiety.
+Even though such a high level of monitoring is not important to their interests, the prospect of revelation creates enormous psychological anxiety.

 Get complete custom academic writing on this topic by clicking here, or read more academic writing by clicking here.